Retirement Savings on Track? How Much You Should Have by 50 and 55

 If you are facing a shortfall based on JPMorgan’s guide or your own assessment, don’t despair; you still have time to save more in your early 50s and, if need be, work longer than you anticipated.

-Even an extra year in the workforce will not only boost your income but it’s one less year you are drawing down on your retirement savings.
+Even an extra year in the workforce will boost your income, and you will spend one less year drawing down on your retirement savings.

 Plus, you’ll benefit from compounding.
 Let’s say you have $3 million in your retirement account, earning a 10% return.
-After one extra year of working and saving, you’ll have $3.3 million for retirement instead of $3 million.
+After one extra year of working and not drawing down from your savings, you’ll have $3.3 million for retirement instead of $3 million.

 At 50, you can also begin taking advantage of catch-up contributions that will allow you to save more in your tax-advantaged company-sponsored retirement account.